dzswt23/backtracking/README.md

 # einfuehrungs_projekt
-Project of the module Introduction to Programming, consisting of 3 parts and realised with the depth first search (DFS).
+Project of the module Introduction to Programming, consisting of 3 parts.
+- Part 1 is realised with the depth first search (DFS).